CartoDB/Windshaft-cartodb/docs/Map-API.md

 Some notes about filtering:
   * Invalid index values or out of bounds indexes will end in `Invalid layer filtering` errors.
-  * Once a mapnik layer is selected all mapnik layers will get blended.
-As this may change in the future **it is recommended** to always select all mapnik layers if you want to select at least one so you will get a consistent behaviour in the future.
+  * Once a mapnik layer is selected, all mapnik layers will get blended.
+As this may change in the future **it is recommended** to always select all mapnik layers if you want to select at least one so you will get a consistent behavior in the future.
   * Ordering is not considered.
 So right now filtering layers 0,3,4 is the very same thing as filtering 3,4,0.
-As this may change in the future **it is recommended** to always select the layers in ascending order so you will get a consistent behaviour in the future.
+As this may change in the future **it is recommended** to always select the layers in ascending order so you will get a consistent behavior in the future.

 ### Create JSONP